 Click the Apps button in the header of the site to see the apps and related Esri sites made available to you.
 Once signed in to your organization, you can access the following from the app launcher:

-- ArcGIS apps for which you have a license
+- ArcGIS apps available on the web and for which you have a license

 - Esri websites to which you have been granted access